xaya/substrate-names/README.md

 Alternatively, we also provide [Docker images](#docker) that can be used to run the example node and frontend.

+We also have a [tutorial](https://github.com/xaya/substrate-names/wiki) for installing, building and testing Substrate names.

 ### Running the Blockchain

 Next, build and start the example node: